Best 6 Person Tent for Group and Family Camping in 2023

 rei skyward review

-REI is easily one of the most well-known brands when it comes to outdoor gear, and we really love their one year return policy.
+REI is easily one of the most well-known brands when it comes to outdoor gear, and we really love their products and their one year return policy.
 Essentially, you can use the product and if you don’t like it or something happens within the first year, you can just return it.
 This Skyward 6 camping tent gets its name from the mesh ceiling, so you can look ‘skyward’ on clear, dry nights.
 This mesh area also allows for heat and condensation to escape upwards, enhancing ventilation that you also get from the door and back windows.

 We immediately noticed its tall max height (6ft.
 6in.) and rectangular shape that maximizes the livable interior space – it’s one of the larger cabin style tents with a six person capacity.
 Another stand-out feature is the brow pole over the entrance, which creates an awning and makes for a drip-free entry space.
-This is a clever design you don’t see in many tents.
-You can extend the vestibule upwards to create an awning, or use the double ground stakes to attach it to the ground.
-The different options give you a variety of interior space that can store gear or create a sunshade.
+This is a clever design you don’t see in many tents and it allows the user to enter the tent without getting as wet.

 This tent offers some of the best privacy design aspects unlike other tents on this list.
 The mesh on the front and back of the tent zipper shut with polyester window covers, and the rest of the mesh is on the top of the tall tent.
 Even with the rainfly off, you can still get enough privacy to change clothes and sleep in peace.
 You can even close the vestibule while the rainfly is off, offering you lots of flexibility in how you use the space.